bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 - Using `docker-compose`.
 This way is less tested, and is an attempt to make the Docker container a more complete environment where you can conveniently develop and release the gem.
 - Using just a simple Dockerfile.
 This way works for simple testing, but doesn't make it easy to release the gem, among other things.

-Docker is _not_ requied to work on this gem.
+Docker is _not_ required to work on this gem.

 #### Using `docker-compose`